oxheadalpha/nft-tutorial/packages/nft-tutorial/README.md

 }
 ```

-You can edit the file before using it to mint an NFT and create create multiple
+You can edit the file before using it to mint an NFT and create multiple metadata
-metadata files per each token you intend to mint.
-You may edit generated and add
+files per each token you intend to mint.
+You may edit generated and add many other
-many other attributes.
+attributes.
 Please refer to the rich metadata
 [TZIP-21](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-21/tzip-21.md)
 standard for more details.